University of the Philippines Diliman: Diliman Commune

+Contemporary history

 The Management Review Committee (MRC) was created by UP President Edgardo Angara in the 1980s to evaluate and recommend measures for the university's improvement.
-The report made by the MRC led to the decision of the Board of Regents to further decentralize the UP administration, declaring UP Diliman an autonomous unit and the system's flagship university on March 23, 1983.
+The report made by the MRC led to the decision of the Board of Regents to further decentralize the UP administration, declaring UP Diliman an autonomous unit on March 23, 1983.
 This also furthered the reorganization of some major units of the university, with the College of Arts and Sciences being split into three colleges: the College of Science, the College of Arts and Letters and the College of Social Sciences and Philosophy.
 UP Diliman was formally established as a constituent university on April 23, 1985, at the 976th Meeting of the U.P.
 Board of Regents.

-By the turn of the new millennium, UP Diliman led other universities with the installation of a fiber-optic network linking the different colleges on the campus.
-The Diliman Network, or DilNet, became the university's access point to the internet.
-Recently and with the help of the Quezon City government, the University of the Philippines entered into contracts with various entities to maximize the use of several leasable land assets in the UP Diliman campus.
-One example of which is the U.P.-Ayala Land TechnoHub.

-A fire on campus killed 8 people and destroyed 80 homes on 2 May 2022.